jesseddeng/IS452-Final-Project/README.md

 This project was using jupyter notebook, analyzing the top 10 high frequency words from all data.

 And also doing the visulization of it.

+All the data were in the dataset folder and the code was in Fianl_project.ipynb